 - Dún Laoghaire–Rathdown ( email@example.com / 01 204 7083 )

 - Fingal ( firstname.lastname@example.org / 01 890 0800 )

-EI has a number of supports available to help businesses mitigate the impact of Covid-19 (Coronavirus).
-They are working with all government stakeholders to ensure that businesses are prepared and informed on the most up-to-date advice and supports available.
+Enterprise Ireland has a number of Covid-19 supports available to help businesses mitigate the impact of the pandemic.
+They are working with all government stakeholders to ensure that businesses have the most up-to-date advice and supports available.

 - Google has put together a comprehensive list of resources to help you work, teach and learn from anywhere.

-- Facebook have moved their business training events, ‘Boost with Facebook’, online.
-The weekly ‘Boost with Facebook’ webinars are free and take place on Thursdays at 12pm covering essential online business training.
-They also have a business resource hub, which includes tips and training.
+- During lockdown, Facebook moved their business training events online.
+You can watch them back at any time.
+They also have a business resource hub, which includes other tips and training.